 So, my bad experience with having a cortisone injection in my knee is part of why I decided not to have one for my SI joints.

 However, there’s another major reason why I personally chose not to:

 Neither I nor the doctor I saw really seemed confident that an injection would actually help me.

-This post is getting a bit long, so I’ll be explaining why in my next post!
-Stay tuned!
+This post is getting a bit long, so I’ll be explaining why in Part 3!